 Rapid eLearning converts existing training material – classroom material or legacy courses – into:

-Whether the content is in the form of SOP, PDFs, eBooks, documents or ILT handouts, it is eligible for rapid eLearning – as long as the content is aligned with the learning objectives and there are no gaps.
+Whether the content is in the form of SOPs, PDFs, eBooks, documents, or classroom training handouts, it is eligible for rapid eLearning – as long as the content is aligned with the learning objectives and there are no gaps.
 PowerPoint decks can be converted to online courses using with rapid eLearning authoring tools such as iSpring.
 However, ensure the PowerPoint decks are reinforced instructionally.

 Even if content is in place, ILT to eLearning conversion doesn’t mean it can be dumped onto slides and published using rapid eLearning development tools.
 There’s a lot more converting ILT to online learning!
 The content will only shine through in your eLearning courses if it is supported by effective instructional design, including relevant learning objectives and assessments.
 It requires expertise to make courses engaging while keeping in mind the principles of instructional design and adult learning.